rsoper/jekyll/README.md

 ```

 # Credit
-This implimentation was largely inspired by [Bret Fisher](https://github.com/BretFisher/jekyll-serve).
+This implementation was largely inspired by [Bret Fisher](https://github.com/BretFisher/jekyll-serve).